Preparing for Your Surgery

 Constipation, nausea, and vomiting are common after surgery.
 Colace, an over the counter stool softener, can be started 2-3 days before surgery to help with post-operative constipation.

-Avoid Alcohol, Drugs, And Tobacco Before Surgery and During Recovery
+Avoid Alcohol, Drugs, And Tobacco Before Surgery And During Recovery

 Certain lifestyle choices can inhibit proper healing.
 Before surgery, avoid: